UNINETTSigma2/documentation/training/material/2022-spring-best-practices/q_and_a-day1.md

 26. Where can I find the next Q&A session (the monthly event)?
    - [NRIS Monthly Q&A](https://documentation.sigma2.no/getting_help/qa-sessions.html)

 27. Is there a tool like top/htop that can tell me about how busy the file system is?
-I have experienced that my Python scripts take > 60 s to import packages (usually <2 s), so I can only guess that the file system was slow / busy?
+I have experienced that my Python scripts take > 60 s to import packages (usually less than 2 s), so I can only guess that the file system was slow / busy?
     - we are aware that sometimes it can be very difficult for users to see whether it is slow because of something they do or slow because of the file system (slowed down due to to other reasons). we are working on setting up better dashboards with health checks so that it becomes easier to see.
-    - currently the best option is to check https://opslog.sigma2.no/
+    - currently the best option is to check <https://opslog.sigma2.no/>

 28. Are the results of the exercise correct?